prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 {% endhighlight %}

-Example of how this works:
+How this works:

-1. Users with a screen width of 1000px will cause the second mediaQuery to fire.
+1. Users with a screen width of 1000px will cause the second media query to fire.
-1. This rule puts "tablet" into the label array and a list of sizes into sizesSupported.
+1. The second media query rule puts "tablet" into the label array and a list of sizes into `sizesSupported`.
 1. Then the AdUnit is processed:
     1. The first bid requires that the label "display" be present in the array.
 It's not, so that bid is skipped.
     1. The second bid requires that either "phone" or "tablet" be present.
 Since tablet is in the label array, that bid is activated and the correct placement is sent to bidderA.

-## Use Case: What if some AdUnit auctions should be skipped entirely for some devices?
+## Use Case: What if some ad unit auctions should be skipped entirely for some devices?

-Say there's a responsive page where one of the AdUnits only supports larger sizes, so it doesn't make sense on phones.
-We really don't want to use that AdUnit for mobile users.
-Wouldn't it be great if `labelAny` and `labelAll` could be applied to the entire AdUnit?
-They can.
-Here's an example:
+Say there's a responsive page where one of the ad units only supports larger sizes, so it doesn't make sense on phones.
+To suppress the ad unit for mobile users, we can apply conditional logic to the entire ad unit.
+For example:

 {% highlight js %}